EOSIO/eos/docs/01_nodeos/06_logging/index.md

 ## Loggers

-The logging library built into EOSIO currently supports five loggers:
+The logging library built into EOSIO currently supports the following loggers:

 - `default` - the default logger, always enabled.
 - `net_plugin_impl` - detailed logging for the net plugin.
 - `bnet_plugin` - detailed logging for the bnet plugin.
 - `producer_plugin` - detailed logging for the producer plugin.
 - `transaction_tracing` - detailed log that emits verdicts from relay nodes on the P2P network.
+- `trace_api` - detailed logging for the trace_api plugin.

 The configuration options are: